Data Centers in Niort

 Natural Disaster Risk

-Niort has a low natural disaster risk profile, with an overall INFORM Risk score of 2.7 out of 10, as of September 2025.
-This makes it a secure location for deploying critical infrastructure.
+Niort has a low natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
+This low-risk environment is a key advantage for companies seeking resilient locations for their primary or backup data infrastructure.